CollegeBoreal/Laboratoires/3202/proliant/RAID/README.md

 # Raid Setup Utility

-:one: Accessing the `Raid Setup Utility` on G6 and G7
+:a: Accessing the `Raid Setup Utility` on G6 and G7

 https://www.kevinhooke.com/2017/10/30/accessing-the-raid-setup-on-an-hp-proliant-dl380-g7/